Fxy6969/Stremio-Glass-Theme/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve Streamio-Glass, please fork the repository and submit a pull request.
+If you'd like to improve Stremio-Glass, please fork the repository and submit a pull request.

 ## Disclamer